jacobfeldgoise/ThermalDrone/README.md

 -D BUILD_EXAMPLES=ON ..
 ```

 Now, before we move on to the actual compilation step, make sure you examine the output of CMake!
 Scroll down the section titled Python 2.
 Then make sure your Python 2 section includes valid paths to the `Interpreter` , `Libraries` , `numpy` and `packages path`.
-Now, we will compile OpenCV.
-This process could take up to 4 hours to complete:
+Now we will compile OpenCV.
+Please be aware that this process could take up to 4 hours to complete:

 ```
 make